SkiFire13/master-thesis/chapters/background/5-symbolic-formulation.typ

 The given priority function is not fully specified, but it can be shown that there exist a mapping to $bb(N)$ that satisfies the given order and partition into even/odd.
 An intuitive way would be to just list the priorities in order and give to map each of them to the next available even or odd natural number.

 // TODO: Cite Venema.
 2008 ?
-// TODO: theorem?
-#lemma("correctness and completeness of the powerset game")[
+#theorem("correctness and completeness of the powerset game")[
   Let $E$ be a system of $n$ fixpoint equations over a complete lattice $L$ with solution $s$.
 For all $b in B_L$ and $i in range(n)$, we have $b sub s_i$ if and only if the player 0 has a winning strategy on the powerset game associated to $E$ starting from the vertex $(b, i)$.
 ]

-// TODO: ref to paper proving this.

-// TODO: Example ?

-// TODO for selections:
-//  - selection
-//  - upward closure
-//  - hoare preorder
-//  - least selection
-//  - logic for upward closed sets
-//  - symbolic moves
-//  - composition of moves (mention?)

-// Alternative:
-//  - skip selection
-//  - observation that some moves are useless
-//  - minimal set of moves not always possible
-//  - symbolic moves

-// Selection
-// Selections are equivalent (no proof)
-// Symbolic moves
-// Symbolic moves are representation of all possible moves
-// Symbolic moves are a selection

 === Selections

+// TODO: Better examples
+// TODO: Citations
 In practice it is not convenient to consider all the possible moves for player 0.
 Consider for example two moves for player 0 that lead to the positions $tup(X)$ and $tup(Y)$ for player 1.
 If $A(tup(X)) subset A(tup(Y))$ then intuitively $tup(Y)$ is not convenient for player 0, as it will give player 1 more moves to play and thus more chances to win.
 We will now see a formalization of this idea.

 // TODO: Cite where this was first defined